susom/redcap-em-giftcard-reward/README.md

 This module will automate the dispersement of gift cards for use in projects offering incentive rewards.

 This module requires two REDCap projects: 1) the project where study data is stored (study project), and 2) a gift card library repository project where gift cards are loaded for dispersement (library project).
 These two projects work in tandem to disperse gift cards at the proper time as specified by logic in the configuration file.
 The gift card library project can be used for more than one gift card study project.

 The module must be enabled for the study project (not the gift card library).

 ## Background
 Many research studies offer incentives to participants, in the form of gift cards, at different time points.
 Tracking and distribution of the gift cards can be a very time-consuming task, especially with remote participants.
-To help alleivate the burdon of tracking eligible participants and facilitate distribution of the gift cards, this External Module was created.
+To help alleviate the burden of tracking eligible participants and facilitate distribution of the gift cards, this External Module was created.
 This module also helps with gift card reporting for study administration.

 ## Overview
-This EM allows multiple configurations to be setup for each timepoint when gift cards can be rewarded.
-Each configuration allows logic to be evaluated to determine when a participant is eligible and specifies the type and denomination of the gift card.
+This EM allows multiple configurations (e.g. instances) to be setup to enable more than one different gift card event in a given project.
+Each configuration uses a logical expression to determine when a participant is eligible combined with the type and amount of the gift card to be sent.

 There are several types of configurations which are supported as described below:

-1. When a participant is determined to be eligible for a reward, they will be sent a customizable email to let them know they received an award with a personalized link.
-Once they click on the link in the email, the gift card information, needed to redeem the reward, will be displayed to them on a webpage.
-There is an option to send this information to an email address - either theirs or someone elses from the webpage.
+1. When a participant is determined to be eligible for a reward, they will be sent a customizable email to let them know they received an award.
+The email contains a link which they must click through to view the gift card information (and redeem the gift).
+There is an option to send the actual giftcard information to an email address (either the one used for verification or another email).
 2. Gift cards can be filtered by Brands.
 Each participant may select the type of gift card they would like.
 In order to use this feature, the brand field needs to be specified in the EM config file.
+This would be used if you want to allow the participant to select, for example, from a target or an amazon gift card.
-3. Sending out gift cards in batch mode is supported.
-If you would like to save up records eligible for rewards and send them out at the same time, then batch mode can be selected in the EM config.
+3. Sending out gift cards normally happens in realtime when the logic determines a record to be eligible.
+However, if you would like, you can instead use a batch mode where the gift cards are sent in batch at a later time.
 In this mode, gift cards will NOT be sent when a record is saved, instead an EM webpage is provided so display the records that are eligible for an award.
 You are allowed to select which records you want to send gift cards to.
 4. Normally the eligibility logic is determined when the record is saved.
-There may be some situations where you will not want to manually save the record and want the logic to be calculated on a cron.
-When the logic contains a datediff calculation, you can select the cron to evaluate the logic on a daily basis.
-For instance, this mode is useful when sending gift cards on birthdays.
-In the eligibility logic, you can set up a datediff to deterine if today is the participant's birthday and if so, send out a gift card.
+There may be some situations where you need to evaluate the logic without a save event (such as when logic includes datediff or after a bulk import).
+You can evaluate logic against all records using a cron-task on a daily basis.
+For instance, this mode may useful when sending gift cards on birthdays.
+In the eligibility logic, you can set up a datediff to determine if today is the participant's birthday and if so, send out a gift card.
 5. The last mode can be used to support anonymous surveys.
 Since the email address of a participant is not known or desired to be saved in the project, you can select to have the URL to the gift card saved in the project and displayed to users after completing an anonymous survey.

 ## How does it work?
 This module is designed to evaluate configuration specific logic (based on REDCap field values) when a record is saved.
 When the logic becomes true, a reward is processed for the participant.
 The reward processing consists of looking for an available gift card in the library project, reserving that gift card in the library project and notifying the participant via email that they were awarded a gift card.
 The gift card library record gift card status will be set to 'Reserved' with a timestamp.

 The configuration file specifies a gift card denomination to give for each timepoint and gift cards can be filtered by brand.